County Championship: Recent developments

 All matches before 1988 were scheduled for three days, normally of a nominal six hours each plus intervals, but often with the first two days lengthened by up to an hour and the final day shortened, so that teams with fixtures elsewhere on the following day could travel at sensible hours.
 The exception to this was the 1919 season, when there was an experiment with two-day matches played over longer hours, up to nine o'clock in the evening in mid-summer.
 This experiment was not repeated.
 From 1988 to 1992 some matches were played over four days, with each county playing six four-day and sixteen three-day games.
 From 1993 onwards, all matches have been scheduled for four days.
 In 2000, the championship adopted a two-divisional format with promotion and relegation each season.
 The ECB announced that, from 2017, Division One would contain eight teams and Division Two ten teams, with only one team being promoted from Division Two in 2016.
 The two-up, two-down arrangement applied for 2017 and 2018, but it was then decided to reverse the sizes of the divisions with effect from 2020, with three teams to be promoted and only one relegated at the end of the 2019 season.

-From 2016 to 2019 there was no mandatory toss, with the away side having the option to bowl first.
-If the away side declined to bowl first, the toss still took place.
+From 2016 to 2019 there was no mandatory toss, with the away team having the option to bowl first.
+If the away team declined to bowl first, the toss still took place.
 This regulation was introduced on an experimental basis for the 2016 season but retained from 2017 to 2019 after being judged a success in its objectives of making games last longer and encouraging spin bowling.
 The mandatory toss was reinstated from the 2020 season with the ECB taking the view that increased pitch penalties and changes to the seam of the ball would improve the balance between batting and bowling.

 The competition was not held in 2020 because of the COVID-19 pandemic, being replaced by an abbreviated competition called the Bob Willis Trophy.

 In 2021 for one season only, there was a revised Championship format, with the aim of mitigating the impact of COVID-19.
 This consisted of three seeded groups of six teams playing home and away, after which the final three divisions were allocated, and the teams played the four teams they had not already played in their new division home and away.
 The top team in the top division at the end of the season were crowned Champions, with the top two teams in the top division going on to play for the Bob Willis Trophy in a five-day final at Lords.